GeloQTP/GeloQTP/README.md

 ## About me
-I either draw or Develop
+I either Draw, Play Games or Develop

 ## Frontend Technologies Used